What’s a Hot Water Tempering Valve?

 Legionella can be found in water tanks where the water temperature is between 20-45°C. The bacteria dies at 60°C or above.
 That’s why hot water temperature is so crucial: anything below 45°C and your health is put at risk.

 However, higher temperatures present a scalding risk.
-Second and third degree burns can occur in just seconds at 60°C, especially when children are exposed.
+Scalding hot water will result in second and third degree burns in just seconds at 60°C, especially when children are exposed.

-Thankfully a tempered hot water supply is a handy way to mitigate potential harm.
-Tempering valves mix hot water with cold to lower the outbound flow to 50°C. Tempered water at 50°C takes closer to seven minutes for second degree burns.
+Thankfully, a tempered hot water supply is a handy way to mitigate potential harm.
+Tempering valves mix hot and cold water to lower the outbound flow to 50°C. Tempered water at 50°C takes closer to seven minutes for second-degree burns.

 Common Types of Tempering Valves